ngshaohui/pyclara/[WIP] version_control.md

 ## Hands on with `git`

-For learning purposes, we shall start off with some simple activities to get accustomed with the `git` workflows using the `git` program natively.
+For learning purposes, we shall start off with some simple exercises to get accustomed with the `git` workflows using the `git` program natively.

 ### Using `git` for version control